rayeanpatric/nsfw_detection/README.md

 <img src="sample_frame_censored.jpg" alt="Censored Frame" width="500" />

 This frame demonstrates the targeted censorship applied to explicit areas while retaining the integrity of the rest of the image.
-The system uses Gaussian blur for censorship, ensuring the content becomes unrecognizable while maintaining a clean visual output.
+The system uses Black Bar blur for censorship, ensuring the content becomes unrecognizable while maintaining a clean visual output.

 ## Contributions
 We welcome contributions from the community!
 Whether it’s fixing bugs, improving documentation, or adding new features, your input is valuable.
 Please fork the repository, make your changes, and submit a pull request for review.